instantsearchplus/shopify-hydrogen-2/README.md

 ## Search Results Page Usage
 ### Adding Fast Simon fetcher function to the root loader
 - Go to file `routes/search.tsx`
-- Invoke `getSearchResults` in your root loader function, passing the search query, page number, sort by and narrow
+- Invoke `getSearchResults` in your root loader function (at the same file), passing the search query, page number, sort by and narrow
 - Pass down the results to the search component.

 ```js